A hub for the information and transactions that make up a program or service.

 A good overview tells readers what the service is and what its linked pages let them do.
 Here are 2 ways to think about what makes a good overview:

-These fields are for users who don’t have much background knowledge.
+Optional on default link group Service pages.
 The First time guide field allows you to link Guides, which you can use as introductions or instruction manuals for your service.
-In Eligibility information, link Service Details that explain who your service is meant for.

 You can tell users how to contact you in different ways.
-You can enter a Contact Information item in the Contact information field, or you can enter an Organization Page into the Offered by field.
+You can enter a Contact Information item in the Contact information field, or you can enter an Organization page into the Offered by field.
 (You can also include both.)
 In deciding what’s right for your service, ask yourself what you want users to do.
-For example, if you want to encourage them to interact with your organization online, leave the Contact information field blank.

 You'll be presented with different choices here depending on whether you're using Default or Custom link groups.
 What follows refers to the Default link group template.
 See our Custom link group article for more on building or editing a page with that template.

-Links in the Featured tasks section appear higher up the page, and they also appear on Topic Pages.
-(They’re the blue boxes on the gray cards.)
+Links in the Featured tasks section appear higher up the page.

-The All tasks section can only link to How-to pages and Forms, or pages that help users do something.
-If you add more than 6 pages here, the CMS will generate a “see all” listing like this one.
+The All tasks section is designed to link to How-to pages and Forms, or pages that help users do something.
+If you add links to more than 6 pages here, the CMS will generate a "See all" link below the boxes that will lead to a listing like this.
+We recommend starting your link text with an action verb to answer the question “What would you like to do?”

 This section’s title tells users that this is where they can find information.

-Service Details, Information Details, Curated Lists, Guides, Binders, or Forms.
-If you add more than 6 pages here, the CMS will generate a “see all” listing like this one.
+If you add links to more than 6 pages here, the CMS will generate a "See all" link below the boxes that will lead to a listing like this.

 Important: Don’t link other Service Pages in either section, as this creates a confusing user experience.
 If you want to link this service to other services, you can add those in Related Services.

-You can use the map tab to add relevant locations to your service.
+You can use the "Map" tab to add relevant locations to your service.
 To do this, first create a Location content type, and then add it here.
 If you do not add any locations, the map won’t display when you publish.
-If you do add locations, Mass.gov will generate a listing page like this one for your Service Page.
-Users will get to this listing page by clicking on the Location Details link:
+If you do add locations, Mass.gov will generate a listing page like this one for your Service page.
+Users will get to this listing page by selecting the button on the locations map.

 Change the text that leads to your location listing from the generic “Location Details” to something more specific.

 Provide a summary or context for the locations.
-This will appear over the listing button:
+This will appear above the listing button:

 Use the drop-down menu to choose how many Events will appear under the "Upcoming Events" section on your Service page.
 Choose from 2, 4, 6, or 8 Events to be listed at a time.
-If you do not choose a number of events, by default there will be 2 events listed on your page.
-If your organization does not have any events, no events will be listed.
+If you do not choose a number, by default there will be 2 events listed.
+If your organization does not have any events, none will be listed.
 The event preview cards will be stacked in pairs if you choose to display more than 2.